Patrik-Maniu/ConvoSimul/README.md

 - Turn-taking: A speaks first, B responds, repeat.
 - Stop conditions:
   - Max number of responses.
-  - Trigger substring detection in any response.
+  - Conversation stopped by user
-- Exports the full conversation to a .pdf named after the current time of hte conversation
+- Exports the full conversation to a .pdf, the file name is chosen before starting the conversation

 # Setup